showgologo/Week-2-Frontend-Task-c-HTML-in-Depth/README.md

-this is a readme for Week 2 Frontend Task (c) > HTML in-Depth
+this is a readme for zuri Week 2 Frontend Task (c) > HTML in-Depth